sivalabs/sivalabs-hugo/content/posts/2024/2024-03-10-getting-started-with-spring-ai-and-open-ai.md

 ["Pulp Fiction","Kill Bill: Volume 1","Inglourious Basterds","Django Unchained","Once Upon a Time in Hollywood"]
 ```

-You need to use the appropriate **OutputParser** based on the response from the LLM and in which format you want to convert to.
+You need to use the appropriate **OutputConverter** based on the response from the LLM and in which format you want to convert to.

 ## Conclusion
 In this article, we have seen how to interact with OpenAI using Spring AI.